-All the shuttles for the start lines will leave from the elephant terrace.
+All the shuttles for the starting lines will leave from the Elephant Terrace.

-Runners/walkers will have to be on the start lines at least 30 minutes before the departure for the pre race briefing.
+Runners/walkers will have to be at the starting lines (Elephant Terrace) at least 30 minutes before the departure for the pre-race briefing.

-In case you are late, you will have 30 minutes after the official start to take your start but your delay will not be deducted from your arrival time.
+In case you are late, you will have 30 minutes after the official start for you to take your turn.
+However, your delay will not be deducted from your arrival time.
 After 30 minutes, the runner will not be able to be ranked and will be disqualified.

-Is there transportation to get the runners to each start line?
+Is there transportation for the runners to go to each starting line?

-Yes, there are shuttles from the elephant terrace to the different start lines.
-They will take the runners to their respective start lines after the race briefing.
-There is a 20 to 40 minute transfer depending on the race.
+Yes, there are shuttle buses from the Elephant Terrace to the different starting lines.
+They will take the runners to their respective starting lines after the race briefing.
+There is a 20 to 40-minute transfer depending on the race.